Jump Restore Light Transport: Metropolis-Hastings algorithm

-\paragraph{Acceptance function}
+\paragraph*{Acceptance function}

-The mechanism ensuring that a Markov chain $(\markovchain_\discretetimepoint)_{\discretetimepoint\in\discretetimedomain}$ is actually $\targetdistribution$-invariant is the acceptance/rejection step in \autoref{line:metropolis-hastings-accept}.
-The acceptance function $\acceptancefunction$ cannot be arbitrary, but must be defined in a specific way.
-There is more than one suitable choice, but the one usually given is optimal with respect to the \emph{Peskun-Tierney ordering} \citep{tierney1998note}.
-In order to define it, we are assuming that both, the target distribution $\targetdistribution$ and the proposal kernel $\proposalkernel$, admit a density with respect to a common reference measure.
-That is, we are assuming that and for some density $\targetdensity$ and a reference measure $\referencemeasure$.
-And, analogously, for some measurable density $\proposaldensity$.
-The acceptance function is now defined as
+The mechanism ensuring that the Markov chain $\markovchain$ is actually $\targetdistribution$-invariant is the acceptance/rejection step in \autoref{line:metropolis-hastings-accept}.
+The acceptance function $\acceptancefunction$ cannot be arbitrary, but there is more than one valid choice.
+The one usually given is optimal with respect to the \emph{Peskun-Tierney ordering} \citep{tierney1998note}.